r4dat/coursera_data_clean/README.md

 ===================
 *Download_Data* function: Set some base strings (datadir, working directory).
 If neither data files, nor expected dataframes exist in directory or environment respectively, download and unzip files.

 *Read_Data* function: Accept string argument named setstring, expected to be either "test" or "train".
 Then does some string manipulation to create the paths and load dataframes.
-After all sets are loaded (x,y,subject) the function rbinds them into a logical structure (subj,act,x) and returns the resultant dataframe.
+After all sets are loaded (x,y,subject) the function binds them into a logical structure (subj,act,x) and returns the resultant dataframe.

 A more exhaustive overview of the read_data code follows: